译自http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html

 cumbersome to produce, especially for simple data sets.
 The Emacs

-is a tool that allows easy editing of grid tables, in Emacs.
+table mode is a tool that allows easy editing of grid tables, in Emacs.
 See Simple Tables for a simpler (but limited)

 representation.